 In multimedia software, you may want to install, from Packman:

 - omxplayer: a command line media player making use of Raspberry Pi video hardware acceleration

 Configuring the openSUSE system on the Raspberry Pi

 A headless system does not have a display and a keyboard connected.
 It is only connected to the network.

-- Connect to the system using ssh and the above mentioned login information and the IP address the system received from your DHCP server in your network.
+- Connect to the system using ssh and the login information, user: root password: linux and the IP address the system received from your DHCP server in your network.